KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession11/option-4-contribute-to-an-open-source-project.md

 # Option 4: Contribute to Open Source

 Be sure to read up on how to contribute to an Open Source project.
 The projects will often contain a CONTRIBUTING.md file on how to go through the process.
-Since the contribution can come from only one GitHub account you may want to consider each working on your own contribution but maybe to the same project?
+Since the contribution can come from only one GitHub account you may want to consider each working on your own contribution but maybe to the same project.

 1. Find a project to contribute to.
 Some good resources to browse for finding projects include: